B-AQ/reading-notes/201/read10.md

 - If you know that you may get an error, you can handle it gracefully using the try, catch, finally statements.

--Use them to give your users helpful feedback.
+- Use them to give your users helpful feedback.